oakestra/documentation/content/docs/networking/ipv6-address-space.md

 ## Example Application

-Using above network address schema, we provide the following example for clarity.
-If we deploy an example application with two instances on the same worker node, an example address configuration can be the following:
+If we deploy an example application A with Service S and two instances (S1 and S2) on the same worker node W, an example address configuration can be the following:

-Application A with Service S and deployed instances S1 and S2 on worker node W:
 |App A|Addresses / Subnets assigned|
 |-|-|
 |Worker W|`fc00::c0:ffee:/120`|